We are delighted you are considering Dulwich College Shanghai Puxi for your child’s education.

-We welcome applications all year round and students may join the College any time throughout the academic year. upon opening.
+We welcome applications all year round and students may join the College any time throughout the academic year.
 Waiting lists may have to put in place for some year groups, so parents are encouraged to apply early for a place at the College.
 Please click here to apply.

 Please describe the admissions tests and assessments.

 Dulwich College Shanghai Puxi is an academically selective school.

 Families applying for places for children under the age of 7 are asked to meet with one of our experienced Early Years teachers.
 This is so we can learn about your child and ensure that they will benefit from the education we offer.

 Families applying for places in Year 1 and Year 2 (children aged 5 to 7) will be encouraged to share their literacy and numeracy skills where appropriate.
 Families will be asked to provide reports from their child’s previous school or kindergarten as well as a confidential report from their previous class teacher.
 Wherever possible, we also like our students to enjoy a brief visit in the appropriate year group.

 Families applying for places in Years 3 to 6 (students aged 7 to 11) are asked to take the Cognitive Ability Test (CAT), which consists of verbal, quantitative and non-verbal assessments.
 We also require those students to do a written English Assessment.
 Our academic staff will review test results, previous school records and the confidential report.
 Students may also be asked to spend some time in a class.
 Students who may require additional educational support, including English as an Additional Language, will need to sit additional assessments to allow us to further evaluate their readiness for the curriculum and College environment.